Hydra9268/json-loom/README.md

 expected after making code changes.
 They also serve as usage examples for common `$ref` and `$alias` scenarios.

-Think of these as **unit tests for the compiler**:  when you add a new major feature, you should also add a new smoke test so that future changes don’t accidentally break it.
+Think of these as **unit tests for the compiler**: when you add a new major feature, you should also add a new smoke test to ensure your new functionality doesn’t accidentally break the existing code.

 A batch runner and sample preprocessor files are included under `smoke_tests/` to validate the compiler end-to-end.